Golden Entertainment: Stepping Up To The Big Leagues

 |

-EV/EbITDA Multiple
+EV/EBITDA Multiple

 |